onap/policy-parent/docs/development/devtools/apex-s3p.rst

 ==================  ============================================================================  ============================
 **Name**            **Description**                                                               **Default Value**
 ==================  ============================================================================  ============================
-wait                Wait time after each request (in milliseconds)                                120000 threads             Number of threads to run test cases in parallel.
+wait                Wait time after each request (in milliseconds)                                10000 threads             Number of threads to run test cases in parallel.
 5 threadsTimeOutInMs  Synchronization timer for threads running in parallel (in milliseconds).
-150000 PAP_PORT            Port number of PAP for making REST API calls API_PORT            Port number of API for making REST API calls APEX_PORT           Port number of APEX for making REST API calls DMAAP_PORT          Port number of DMAAP for making REST API calls
+5000 PAP_PORT            Port number of PAP for making REST API calls API_PORT            Port number of API for making REST API calls APEX_PORT           Port number of APEX for making REST API calls DMAAP_PORT          Port number of DMAAP for making REST API calls HOSTNAME            Server IP address for making REST API calls
 ==================  ============================================================================  ============================

 Download and update the jmx file presented in the apex-pdp git repository - `jmx file path <https://gerrit.onap.org/r/gitweb?p=policy/apex-pdp.git;a=tree;f=testsuites/apex-pdp-stability/src/main/resources;h=99d373033a190a690d4e05012bc3a656cae7bc3f;hb=refs/heads/master>`_.

-- HTTPSampler.domain - The ip address of the VM in which the apex container is running
-- HTTPSampler.port - The  listening port, here is 23324
-- ThreadGroup.duration - Set the duration to 72 hours (in seconds)
+- ThreadGroup.duration - Set the duration to 259200 seconds (72 hours)

 Use the CLI mode to start the test